petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/changing-your-public-sites-settings.md

 ---
 # Changing Your Public Site's Settings

-Now that you've made the first changes to the Delectable Bonsai site, you're ready to change more site-specific settings.
+Now that you've made the first changes to the public Clarity site, you're ready to change more site-specific settings.

 Since the instance settings changes are done, Kyle doesn't need to make the rest of the changes himself.
 Log out and log back in as Preston Palmer, your public site administrator, before you begin.

 ## Add a Site Description

-Now the Delectable Bonsai site needs a description to match its purpose as a public marketplace.
+Now the Clarity site needs a description to match its purpose as a public marketplace.

-1. Return to the Delectable Bonsai Site.
+1. Return to the Clarity site.

    Visiting `localhost:8080/web/guest` redirects to the default site with a self-hosted instance.